 Characteristic Compressive Strength

-The number 20 in M20 concrete represents the characteristic compressive strength of the concrete.
-Compressive strength is the measure of a material's ability to withstand compressive forces without deformation or failure.
-It is one of the essential properties of concrete.
+The number 20 in M20 concrete represents the characteristic compressive strength.
+Compressive strength is the ability of concrete to resist crushing under load.

 Applications of M20 Concrete